pandalion/pandalion.github.com/_posts/2018-10-30-spooky-games-for-halloween.markdown

 categories: videogames
 ---

-I love spooky and eerie things all year round, but Halloween is a great excuse to get in the mood with some creepy games.
-I'm not good with jump scares in gaming though, so you won't find Silent Hill or Resident Evil on this list, instead I wanted to recommend some spooky but maybe less obvious picks, with a focus on indie games.
+I love spooky and eerie things all year round, but Halloween is an especially great excuse to get in the mood with some creepy games.
+I'm not good with jump scares in games though, so you won't find Silent Hill or Resident Evil on this list, instead I wanted to recommend some spooky but perhaps less well-known picks.

 ## Night in the Woods